-Respondent shall be treated with fairness and respect and reasonable steps shall be taken by the Provost and Investigation Committee to ensure that this Policy is followed.
+Respondent shall be treated with fairness and respect and reasonable steps shall be taken by the Vice Provost for Research and Investigation Committee to ensure that this Policy is followed.
 The confidentiality of the Respondent will be protected to the maximum extent possible in consideration of public health and safety and/or the thoroughness of the Inquiry or Investigation.
 If a determination is made that the Respondent has not committed Research Misconduct, the University shall make reasonable efforts to restore his or her reputation within the University.

 6. Legal Counsel

 The Respondent may be represented by an attorney of their choosing, but an attorney shall not be provided by the University.
 The Respondent may request its union representative attend all investigatory meetings and receive all investigatory reports.
 The Vice Provost for Research and/or Director of Research Compliance may request the Office of University Counsel provide advice to the Investigation Committee.
 Attorneys for the Respondent and Investigation Committee may be present at interviews or meetings conducted in the course of the Inquiry and Investigation.

 If at any time an Inquiry Panel or Investigatory Committee determines that an allegation of Research Misconduct was not made in Good Faith, it shall report its determination to the Vice Provost for Research.
 If the Vice Provost for Research, independently or on the basis of a recommendation from an Inquiry Panel or Investigatory Committee, determines that an allegation of Research Misconduct was not made in Good Faith, the Inquiry or Investigation shall be discontinued.
 Appropriate actions may be taken against a Complainant who is found to have made an intentionally false Allegation against a Respondent.